Gregorythe7771st/Its-kind-of-like-a-game-engine-but-only-because-i-have-nothing-else-to-refer-to-it-with/README.md

 goto [line]

-changes the line the program is on to the line
+changes the line the program is on to [line]

 if [expression] goto [line]

-if the expression is true it changes the line the program is on to <line>
+if the expression is true it changes the line the program is on to [line]

 /# [comment]